Should I Choose Dad as My Realtor? AITA for Considering Someone Else?

 Setting Healthy Boundaries

 Involving a neutral third party can provide much-needed clarity if emotions run high during discussions about real estate matters.
 When family members are deeply invested, tensions can escalate quickly, clouding judgment and complicating the decision-making process.
-Research indicates that mediation can facilitate constructive conversations and help clarify disputes, making it a valuable tool in these situations.
+Mediation can facilitate constructive conversations and help clarify disputes, making it a valuable tool in these situations.

 A neutral mediator can ensure that everyone's perspectives are heard and valued, which is crucial for maintaining family harmony.
 By providing a structured environment for dialogue, the mediator can help participants articulate their concerns and work towards mutually agreeable solutions, thereby reducing potential family tensions.